table of contents

 High-quality parallel text is the necessary ingredient in any neural machine translation project.
 And recent advances in the field have made it possible to develop neural machine translators with limited amounts of parallel text.

 That's a good result for a small amount of parallel text.
-And you can always add more parallel text.
+Then we added more parallel text.

-If necessary, just open a grammar book and translate all the homework exercises.
-That alone will give you thousands of examples.
-Then with a basic translator, you can back-translate monolingual text to create another few thousand and further improve translation quality.
+We opened grammar books and translated all of the homework exercises.
+That alone will gave us thousands of examples.
+Then with a basic translator, we back-translated monolingual text to create another few thousand, which further improved translation quality.

 And parallel text in another language can help too.
-For reasons explained on the multilingual translation page, adding Italian-English data greatly improved the quality of Sicilian translation.
-It pushed our BLEU scores to 35.0 on the English-to-Sicilian side and to 36.8 on Sicilian-to-English.
+For reasons explained on the multilingual translation page, adding Italian-English data greatly improved our translation quality.
+It pushed our BLEU scores up to 42.3 on the English-to-Sicilian side and to 43.6 on Sicilian-to-English.

 The traditional recommendation for languages without any parallel text has been to create a rules-based translator, using a framework like Apertium.
 But rules are difficult to write and, after a certain point, writing more rules won't improve translation quality very much.